Dealing with redundancies is challenging at any time, let alone during a global pandemic and in the run up to Christmas.

 Separate the business decision and your personal relationship

-When you are communicating the news about a redundancy try to depersonalise it as much as possible so that the individual does not see it as a critique of their value, but as part of a bigger picture about what the organisation needs.
+When you are communicating the news about a redundancy try to depersonalise it as much as possible so that the individual doesn’t see it as a critique of them and their value, but as part of a bigger picture about what the organisation needs.
 This also enables you to express your support for them as an individual even if they disagree with the decision.

 Where possible allow the staff member to do a proper handover, letting them tie up loose ends, complete things they may have started and helping them to feel they’ve discharged their responsibilities rather than abandoned them.
 This will enable a far smoother allocation of the work elsewhere and allows the individual to disengage psychologically from the organisation.